 Consumers can protect themselves by setting up alerts and establishing limits on online transactions.
 Fraud protection programs like 3-D Secure allow shoppers to assign a password to their credit card that is then verified whenever a transaction is processed through a site that supports the application.

 Taking these steps of protection against identity fraud will give you peace of mind.
-For more information, explore the Identity Theft module on Your Financial Best.
+For more information about protecting your identity, explore the rich content of our financial education tool Enrich.